-Not applicable.
-Accessible parts of the wiring were visually inspected without removing fittings.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+There is a fitted kitchen comprising floor and wall mounted units.
+Internal doors are mainly traditional style timber installations.
+The main access stair is concrete and there is a timber and carpeted stair leading to the upper floor.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is an open fronted gas fire in the dining room flued through the adjoining chimney.
+There are also decorative fires including within the living room and these do not appear in current use.
+Internal decorations Visually inspected.
+Cellars There is no cellar pertaining to the property.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains connection.
-Accessible parts of the system were visually inspected without removing fittings.
+Mains electricity.
+The main consumer unit is located in a hall cupboard and this houses circuit breakers.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Accessible parts of the wiring were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains connection.
-Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains connection.
-Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the Mains connection.
+Mains gas.
+There is a gas fired central heating system, a gas fire and gas fittings.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water.
-There is a fitted bathroom on the first floor which comprises a bath, shower cubicle, sink, WC and bidet in addition to a cloakroom with WC and sink on the ground floor.
-Visible plumbing is of copper and PVC manufacture.
+Visible plumbing is mainly copper and PVC.
+There are white fitted sanitary goods in the first floor bathroom and the three shower rooms.

+Heating and hot water

 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

-The central heating is provided by a wall mounted Greenstar 38CDi Classis ErP gas boiler, located within the kitchen, and distributed via wall mounted radiators.
-The hot water is supplied by the central heating system.
-Drainage covers etc. were not lifted.
+There is a gas fired central heating system served by a Worcester condensing system boiler which is located in the hall cupboard.
+This is distributed internally via radiators.
+The central heating also provides the hot water supply in conjunction with the hot water tank located within the attic store.
+The tank is finished with a spray foam insulation.

+Drainage

+Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

+Mains drainage.